-The challah (or chałka, as it is known across Poland) – a yeast pastry in the shape of a braid – was one of the basic Jewish pastries on Polish territory.
+Challah (or chałka, as it is known across Poland) – a yeast pastry in the shape of a braid – was one of the basic Jewish pastries on Polish territory.
 It was usually baked for the Shabbat, but not exclusively so.
 During certain other holidays, it would also take on a different shape.
 For Rosh Hashanah, for example, it was baked in a round shape.
 Braided pastries are widely available in Polish bakeries, especially during Christmas.
 Matzo, a yeastless and unleavened flat bread made from special flour, was usually eaten during Pesach (Passover).
 It was also used in the preparation of various other dishes.
 For example, it was soaked in and fried with eggs.

 The bagel is also a pastry which is associated with Jewish cuisine.
 A kin of the Cracovian obwarzanek (which is also cooked before baking), the bagel was most likely invented in Kraków, although some sources indicate Białystok as its source.
 The first mentions of the bagel date to the 17th century.
 At the threshold of the 20th century, Jewish emigrants ‘transported’ the bagel to New York.

-Another pastry very popular in the southeastern area of Poland around Lublin is the so-called cebularz (‘cebula’ means onion in Polish).
+Another pastry very popular in the southeastern area of Poland around Lublin is cebularz (‘cebula’ means onion in Polish).
 It is a wheat bun with onion which can still be bought in nearly every bakery of the region.
 It’s worth noting that it made its home in Polish cuisine thanks to the Jewish people who lived in the Old Town of Lublin.
 As the name itself indicated, the savoury bun is baked with onion, with the addition of poppy seeds.
-The first records of recipes that would be passed down through generations are dated to the 19th century.
+The first records of recipes that would be passed down through generations are dated back to the 19th century.
 By the time of the early 20th century, and right before the war, cebularz had grown to become a delicious speciality of the whole Lubelszczyzna region.